 Integrated Resources Planning

 Connecticut General Statutes §16a-3a requires that the Department of Energy and Environmental Protection (DEEP) prepare an Integrated Resource Plan (IRP).
-An IRP is comprised of an assessment of the future electric needs and a plan to meet those future needs.
+An IRP is composed of an assessment of the future electric needs and a plan to meet those future needs.
 It is “integrated” in that it looks at both demand side (conservation, energy efficiency, etc.) resources as well as the more traditional supply side (generation/power plants, transmission lines, etc.) resources in making its recommendations on how best to meet future electric energy needs in the state.

 2025 Integrated Resources Plan